Gain Skills, Challenge Yourself, Lead!

 All Senior NCO’s and Officers are required to obtain an SA 80 (B) Range Qualification.
 This allows soldiers to conduct static ranges.
 There may also be the opportunity to complete the training to obtain the SA 80 (C) Qualification in the UK which allows soldiers to conduct field ranges where the firers are moving.

-A Coy.
-A Coy is trained in low-level infantry skills and standard Internal Security Drills with an emphasis on Public Order.
-They also receive training in search techniques.
+A Coy is trained in low-level infantry skills and standard Internal Security drills with an emphasis on Public Order including with the Bermuda Police Service.

-Boat Troop.
-Boat Troop undergo Coxswain, Pilot and Navigation courses, Oil Spill Recovery Training (with CCA and local Oil Companies) and Rummage, boarding and interdiction techniques (HM Customs, BPS and MPS).
-Special Constable Training with the BPS.
+RBR Boat Troop who undergo Coxswain, Pilot and Navigation courses, Oil Spill Recovery Training (with CCA and local Oil Companies) and Rummage, boarding and interdiction techniques (HM Customs, BPS and MPS), and Special Constable Training with the BPS.

 Medic Section.
 First Aid, CPR, Infant CPR, IV and Burns, ECAT, EMT and other medical training in (with St John Ambulance and Bermuda Hospitals Board).

 Motor Transport Section.
 Mechanical/Vehicle Repair (Marine and Automotive), vehicle operation and instruction – including the training and licensing for all classes of vehicles including buses.
 Advanced Driver Training (with BPS).

 QM Coy Cooks Section.
 Culinary and food safety training.